 Ian accidently activates the spell, but it is broken half way through, resulting in only the bottom half of their father coming back to life.
 In order to complete the spell, Ian and Barley have to undertake a journey to find another magic gem to complete the spell to bring their father all the way back before the end of the day.

 The two brothers, who are about as different as two brothers can be, have to learn to work together to complete their magical quest and bring their father all the way back before time runs out.
 For Ian, this is a coming of age story.
 He has to learn to be braver and more assertive than he ever has been in order to complete the task.
-Barley, who seems to be kind of a slacker, turns out to be smarter than he looks.
+Barley, who seems to be kind of a slacker, turns out to be smarter, braver and more capable than he appears to be at first.

 This story follows the standard Pixar playbook, with strong characters and a deft blend of humor, pathos and a strong moral message about empowerment, acceptance and trust of others.
 This story takes place in a world where magic was once common, but has since largely been replaced by technology.
 There is probably a message in that, too.

 This movie also features the usual Pixar technical competence and some lovely animation.
 This is a fine family film, as one expects from Pixar-Disney.
-If you missed it in the theater, maybe it will be released on video streaming or disk soon.
 This film rates a B.

 Click here for links to places to buy or rent this movie in digital formats, or to buy the soundtrack, posters, books, even used videos, games, electronics and lots of other stuff.
 I suggest you shop at least two of these places before buying anything.
 Prices seem to vary continuously.
 For more information on this film, click on this link to The Internet Movie Database.
 Type in the name of the movie in the search box and press enter.
 You will be able to find background information on the film, the actors, and links to much more information.